poojabhat1690/refine-pipeline/README.md

 # 3' GAmES
 3' GAmES is a pipeline to refine and extend mRNA 3' end annotations using 3' end sequencing datasets.
+The details of the pipeline are in the figure below.

 ## Installation

 Clone from github